 - 9Lower the armrest.

-Now, if you're flying with a forward-facing car seat, these are the recommended steps to follow in order to install your seat correctly:
+Now, if you're flying with a forward-facing car seat, these are the recommended steps to follow to install your seat correctly:

 - 1Before installing the seat, make sure you position the harness straps to fit your child properly.